Alternating Dumbbell Curl exercise is a popular exercise for building the biceps.

 - Assume a shoulder width stance; slightly bend your knees, tighten your core, keep an arch in your lower back and push your chest out.

 - Curl the dumbbells in alternating fashion.
 Flex at the elbow and curl the dumbbell toward your shoulder.
-Supinate your arm by rotating the wrist outward until your palm is facing your shoulder.
-Hold the top position for a count of “one”
+Pronate your hand by rotating the wrist outward until your palm is facing up.
+Hold the top position for a count of “one”.